-Market supply curve refers to a graphical representation of market supply it is obtained by horizontal summation of individual supply curves.
+A market supply curve refers to a graphical representation of market supply it is obtained by horizontal summation of individual supply curves.
 We sum the individual supply curve horizontally to obtain the market supply curve.
 That is to find the total quantity supplied at any price, we add the individual quantities, which are found on the horizontal axis of the individual supply curve.
-The market supply curve shows how the total quantity supplied varies as the price & the goods varies; holding constant all the other factors.
+The market supply curve shows how the total quantity supplied varies as the price & the goods vary; holding constant all the other factors.

 FACTORS AFFECTING INDIVIDUAL SUPPLY